-Rebecca is a trainee solicitor and Justice First Fellow, currently working in our Police Law and Immigration Detention teams.
+Rebecca is a trainee solicitor and Justice First Fellow, currently working in our Immigration Detention team.

 Before joining Bhatt Murphy, Rebecca worked as a legal assistant/paralegal in the Actions Against the Police team at Deighton Pierce Glynn.
 Prior to this, she spent six years working in higher education.
 During this time, she became active in her trade union and was elected to the position of Assistant Branch Secretary.
 She represented members in grievances and campaigned to end outsourcing in higher education.